pnsn/GFAST/ShakeAlertBranch.md

 In the latest iteration, we have moved all needed iscl files into GFAST/src/iscl with include files in GFAST/include/iscl.
 Only the most minor modifications in the code were required to removed the libfftw3 dependency.
 Makefiles have been added so that this all compiles and links in the standard build.

+#### using cmake

-Alternatively, to make the full package compile on eew-uw-dev1, required following to cmake script:
+This is not the preferred alternative, but to make the iscl package using cmake so that it can be linked to the SA branch, include the following in cmake script:
 ~~~~
 /usr/bin/cmake $( dirname "$0" ) \
 -DCMAKE_BUILD_TYPE=DEBUG \